SMARTmatic combines trusted KaVo quality with the latest in smart technology

 In this DPS review, several general practitioners tested the SMARTmatic S20 handpiece along with the INTRAmatic 181M Quick Disconnect Air Motor.
 The SMARTmatic S20 is a lightweight, ergonomically designed low-speed air handpiece with 1:1 transmission and a maximum operating speed of 40,000 rpm.
 The sterilizable 181M motor features a speed range of up to 20,000 rpm, forward/reverse speed adjustment, and an adjustable water spray filter.

-When Dr. Robert Miller was looking for a handpiece that allowed him to easily change slow-speed burs, he found that the SMARTmatic offered “excellent ease of use with push button bur changing and interchangeable heads.”
+When Dr. Robert Miller was looking for a low speed dental handpiece that allowed him to easily change slow-speed burs, he found that the SMARTmatic offered “excellent ease of use with push button bur changing and interchangeable heads.”
 He described it as an excellent handpiece that’s “very light but powerful and has outstanding torque.”

 Ease of Operation and Cleaning/Sterilization